Mediterranean Steak Grain Bowl

 Written By: Emily Chen

-Recipe Output: 4 Number of Servings (4 grain bowls)
+Servings: 4 Portion Size (4 grain bowls)

-Dietary Preferences: Low-Carb Friendly, Gluten-Free Option
+Dietary Options: Low Carbohydrate, Gluten-Free Option

-What You'll Need
+Ingredients You’ll Need

 → For the steak grain bowls

-01 Olive oil, for brushing
+Quantity of Ingredients: 01 Olive oil, for brushing

-02 1 lb flank or skirt steak
+Quantity of Ingredients: 02 1 lb flank or skirt steak

-03 1 cup hummus
+Quantity of Ingredients: 03 1 cup hummus

-04 2 cups cooked quinoa (from 2/3 cup dry quinoa)
+Quantity of Ingredients: 04 2 cups cooked quinoa (from 2/3 cup dry quinoa)

-05 2 cups cherry tomatoes, halved
+Quantity of Ingredients: 05 2 cups cherry tomatoes, halved

-06 1 green bell pepper, diced (about 3/4 – 1 cup)
+Quantity of Ingredients: 06 1 green bell pepper, diced (about 3/4 – 1 cup)

-07 1/2 small red onion, diced (about 1/2 cup)
+Quantity of Ingredients: 07 1/2 small red onion, diced (about 1/2 cup)

-08 1/2 cup crumbled feta
+Quantity of Ingredients: 08 1/2 cup crumbled feta

-09 1/2 cup pitted kalamata olives, halved
+Quantity of Ingredients: 09 1/2 cup pitted kalamata olives, halved

 → For the herb yogurt dressing

-10 1 cup plain Greek yogurt
+Quantity of Ingredients: 10 1 cup plain Greek yogurt

-11 1 tablespoon lemon juice
+Quantity of Ingredients: 11 1 tablespoon lemon juice

-12 1 teaspoon lemon zest
+Quantity of Ingredients: 12 1 teaspoon lemon zest

-13 1 small garlic clove, grated or minced
+Quantity of Ingredients: 13 1 small garlic clove, grated or minced

-14 1/2 teaspoon dried oregano (or 1/2 tablespoon fresh)
+Quantity of Ingredients: 14 1/2 teaspoon dried oregano (or 1/2 tablespoon fresh)

-15 1/2 tablespoon fresh mint (or 1/2 teaspoon dried)
+Quantity of Ingredients: 15 1/2 tablespoon fresh mint (or 1/2 teaspoon dried)

-16 1/2 teaspoon salt
+Quantity of Ingredients: 16 1/2 teaspoon salt

-17 1/4 teaspoon pepper
+Quantity of Ingredients: 17 1/4 teaspoon pepper

-18 1/4 cup olive oil
+Quantity of Ingredients: 18 1/4 cup olive oil

 How to Make It